infiniteregrets/QiskitBot/README.md

 ```
 I used podman inside of docker, which is a daemonless container engine used for developing, managing, and running OCI Containers.
 Podman is used with tools like Buildah and Skopeo, which not only makes managing images and containers easy but in my opinion much more powerful than docker!

-### Initial Idea - Using NsJail With Podman Containers
+### Initial Idea - Using NsJail With Podman
-To use podman inside docker with [nsjail](nsjail.dev) you need to use the `--privileged` flag while running your container.
+To use podman inside a container launched by docker with [nsjail](nsjail.dev) you need to use the `--privileged` flag while running your container.
 Running a container without this flag works just fine, but the problem arises, when using this flag, as the capabilities of podman and docker don't match.
 This means you can't run privileged podman containers inside of a docker container as required by NsJail.
 `"CAP_PERFMON","CAP_BPF", "CAP_CHECKPOINT_RESTORE"` are not supported by docker.
 See issue [#10282 on containers/podman](https://github.com/containers/podman/issues/10282)
 Eventually after a lot of experimentation, I dropped this idea. (refer to the Dockerfile in the root directory)